kenhoff/hofftech_legacy/README.md

 <!-- :markdown
-	We all grew up watching science fiction. *Tron*, *The Fifth Element* and *The Next Generation* basically shaped our childhoods.
+	I grew up watching science fiction. *Tron*, *The Fifth Element* and *The Next Generation* basically shaped my childhood.

 	These worlds....something something.
-It was mysterious and alluring, and it made us feel like technology could make the world a better place.
+It was mysterious and alluring, and it made me realize technology could make the world a better place.

 	We still think it can.